 To synthesize industry knowledge and tools used to evaluate superelevation on different curve scenarios, the project team conducted an extensive review of current industry standards and best practices for setting design superelevation on curves.
 The results of this review are summarized in the following sections.
 The first section reviews the applicable Federal Railroad Administration (FRA) regulations and American Railway Engineering and Maintenance-of-Way Association (AREMA) guidelines for superelevation.
 The next section reviews specific design standards adopted by Class I freight railroads.
-The third section reviews superelevation standards adopted by passenger and commuter rail operators.
-The approaches to superelevation are then summarized, compared, and contrasted through several examples.
+The third section reviews superelevation are then summarized, compared, and contrasted through several examples.
 To provide an international context, the final section provides a description of superelevation practice in Australia and Sweden.